SHarish-vlr/presence_detector/README.md

 # presence_detector

-The application detects the users currently viewing a page.
+The application detects the users who are currently viewing the page.

-Admin user will be able to check the users present along with the time stamp.
+Admin will be able to check the users present along with the time stamp.

-This application is built using HTML, CSS, PHP, AJAX and Jquery.
+This application is built using HTML, CSS, PHP, AJAX, Jquery and SQL .

 Admin credentials - email id: test@gmail.com
                     password: test